 The LeRoy C. Merritt Humanitarian Fund was established in 1970 as a special trust in memory of Dr. LeRoy C. Merritt.
-It is devoted to the support, maintenance, medical care, and welfare of librarians who, in the Trustees’ opinion, are:
+It is devoted to the support, maintenance, medical care, and welfare of library workers who, in the Trustees’ opinion, are:

 The Merritt Fund is governed by a board of three trustees who are elected by donors of the Fund.
 For more information, please visit the Merritt Fund website.

-The following list of resources was developed in conjunction with the panel "How Do I Know It's Discrimination", presented at ALA Annual Conference 2005 and hosted by the ALA Office for Diversity (for more info call 1.800.545.2433 ext.
-5020) and the ALA-Allied Professional Association (for more info call 1.800.545.2433 ext.
-2424).
-Neither the ALA nor the ALA-APA endorse the resources on this website.
+The following list of resources was developed in conjunction with the panel "How Do I Know It's Discrimination", presented at ALA Annual Conference 2005 and hosted by the ALA Office for Diversity, Literacy and Outreach Services and the ALA-Allied Professional Association.
+Neither the ALA or the ALA-APA endorse the resources on this website.

 General Chicago Lawyers' Committee for Civil Rights Under Law, Inc.

 The Chicago Lawyers' Committee for Civil Rights Under Law, Inc. is the public interest law consortium of Chicago's leading law firms.
 The Chicago Lawyers' Committee has four major projects: the Fair Housing Project, the Community Economic Development Law Project, the Employment Opportunity Project and the Project to Combat Bias Violence.